nchathu2014/elements/docs/elements/buttons.md

 When the width of the button's text exceeds the container width, it will be truncated with an ellipsis. <strong>However, you should generally avoid using long text strings with buttons.</strong>

 {{#demo}}
-<button class="pe-btn" style="max-width: 200px">The quick brown fox jumps over the lazy dog.</button>
+<button class="pe-btn pe-btn--default" style="max-width: 200px">The quick brown fox jumps over the lazy dog.</button>
 {{/demo}}